gregbui/cmder-powerline-prompt/README.md

 ![screenshot](screenshot_venv.png)

 The prompt has multiple segments:
+- VENV: in Cyan.
+Wrapped in cozy parentheses.
 - Folder: in blue.
 Displays the folder name, or full path.
 Replaces the user's home folder with a tilde (~).
 - npm: in teal.
 If it detects an npm package, it displays the package name and version number.
 - Git: in green or yellow.
 If it detects a Git repo, it displays the branch name.
 A green color is used if no changes are detected.
 A yellow color is used if changes are found.